-After a student, teacher or staff member tests positive and is symptomatic, that person may return to school by meeting both of these requirements:
+After a student, teacher or staff member tests positive and is symptomatic, that person should isolate for five days and return to school when fever free and mostly symptom free.

-If a person tests positive and is asymptomatic, he or she can return 10 days from a positive test.
+If a person tests positive and is asymptomatic, he or she can return five days from a positive test.

 Testing Negative for COVID-19

-If a student, faculty or staff member receives a negative test and presents no symptoms, that person may return to school after submitting the results to Ascend and contacting the school nurse.
+If a student, faculty or staff member receives a negative test and presents no symptoms, that person may return to school after submitting the results to the school nurse.

 If a test comes back negative, but the person is still showing symptoms, the fever policy must be followed for a fever (48 hours fever-free), and other symptoms must subside for at least 24 hours without medication.

 COVID-19 Task Force